-Macintosh HD greyed out in Disk Utility, how to fix and recover data?
+Macintosh HD greyed out in Disk Utility, how to fix and recover lost data?

 "Macintosh HD greyed out in Disk Utility" means Macintosh HD not mounted in Disk Utility, so following solutions are used to solve this problem.